mnrendra/rollup-utils/README.md

 type StoreAliases = (store: Store) => Promise<void>
 ```
-It will automatically parse the `baseUrl` and `paths` from `tsconfig.json` into [aliases](https://www.npmjs.com/package/@mnrendra/types-aliases) using [@mnrendra/tsconfig-alias-parser](https://www.npmjs.com/package/@mnrendra/tsconfig-alias-parser), store them in the `store`, and make them available for use by alias resolver plugins, such as [@mnrendra/rollup-plugin-alias](https://www.npmjs.com/package/@mnrendra/rollup-plugin-alias).
+It automatically parse the `baseUrl` and `paths` from `tsconfig.json` into [aliases](https://www.npmjs.com/package/@mnrendra/types-aliases) using [@mnrendra/tsconfig-alias-parser](https://www.npmjs.com/package/@mnrendra/tsconfig-alias-parser), store them in the `store`, and make them available for use by alias resolver plugins, such as [@mnrendra/rollup-plugin-alias](https://www.npmjs.com/package/@mnrendra/rollup-plugin-alias).

 ### • disableOnwarn
 To disable `Rollup` warning logs.